9 Causes of Estrogen Dominance and What to Do About It

 One of the best ways to clear your body of excess estrogens and achieve proper hormone balance for both men and women is EstroProtect.
 EstroProtect contains a blend of natural ingredients that support optimal estrogen metabolism and detoxification.

 It features Calcium-D-Glucarate, which binds estrogen that would otherwise be recycled and reabsorbed by your body and flushes it out of your system.
 It also includes Diindolymethane (DIM) to help you metabolize estrogen into more of its good metabolites instead of the bad.
 And N-Acetyl-L-Cysteine (NAC), Milk Thistle, and Alpha-Lipoic acid all support your liver as it works to safely detoxify and clear the estrogens.

-Because of our constant exposure to xenoestrogens and estrogens, I recommend this supplement to all of the women I see in my clinic, especially those who are dealing with estrogen dominance, are exposed to xenoestrogens, have a family history of hormonal cancers, or who themselves have had a hormonal cancer and are in remission.
+Because of our constant exposure to xenoestrogens and estrogens, I recommended this supplement to all of the women I saw in my clinic, especially those who were dealing with estrogen dominance, were exposed to xenoestrogens, had a family history of hormonal cancers, or who themselves had a hormonal cancer and were in remission.